Two-factor authentication (2FA): Everything you need to know

 Most services will store an authentication token on your phone or computer, so you won't have to resupply the code the next time you want to log in.
 However, if you want to set up access from another place, you'll need a code.
 While the process is practically the same regardless of whether you're setting up 2FA on your Google account or just trying to keep your Amazon payments safe and secure, there are a few differences here and there.

-Something else we hear about all of the time that various Twitter accounts end up getting hacked and those accounts start tweeting out some weird stuff.
-With a platform as large as Twitter, it's extremely important to make sure you have 2FA set up, along with changing your password regularly.
+Something else we hear about all of the time is that various X accounts end up getting hacked, and those accounts start tweeting out weird stuff.
+With a platform as large as X, it's extremely important to make sure you have 2FA set up, along with changing your password regularly.

 What is the best two-factor authentication method?